Dental implants

 Panoramic films

 Panoramic films are most often used by dentists when planning for dental implants.
-Panoramic films are extra-oral films that show all of the teeth as well as the maxilar and mandibular bones.
+Panoramic films are extra-oral films that show all of the teeth as well as the maxillary and mandibular bones.

-Panoramic films are very good in giving the practitioner an overall view of the clinical situation, revealing evidence of bone disease, fractures or other abnormal changes.
+Panoramic films give the practitioner an overall view of the clinical situation, revealing evidence of bone disease, fractures, or other abnormal changes.

 -